-Jimmy has been at the Co-op from day one.
-Jimmy has the grocery business in his blood and grew up working at his family’s Northrop’s Market in Lisbon.
-He also spent time at Riverview Market in Woodsville before coming to the coop.
-He spent 20 years as a firefighter/Emt.
-He enjoys working with the other employees at the Co-op and appreciates the wealth and knowledge they offer.
-He also likes that the Co-op is member owned, so the customers have a say in what the store carries and how it’s run.
+Jimmy has been at the co-op from day one.
+Jimmy has the grocery business in his blood and grew up working at his family’s store — Northrop’s Market in Lisbon.
+He also spent time at Riverview Market in Woodsville before coming to the co-op.
+He spent 20 years as a Firefighter/EMT.
+He enjoys working with the other employees at the co-op and appreciates the wealth of knowledge they offer.
+He also likes that the co-op is member owned, so the customers have a say in what the store carries and how it’s run.
 “We try really hard to make sure they’re happy.”
 He says.
 Jimmy and his wife live in Lisbon and have two grown children.
-When he is not hard at work at the Co-op, jimmy can be found hunting or fishing.
+When he is not hard at work at the co-op, jimmy can be found hunting or fishing.

 Laura Walls, Dairy & Frozen Dept. Manager

 Laura has two decades of retail experience, including banking and cooperate management.
 She also serves on our Board of Directors.
 Laura started at the coop as a part-time grocery stocker, then became the full time dairy clerk, and finally landed in the Grocery Department as Assistant Manager where she also heads the Dairy and Frozen Departments.
 Laura, her husband and two children homestead on their small farm in Bethlehem.
 When not at work, Laura enjoys anything having to do with spending time outdoors, and her family.